Spin-orbit interaction in tubular prismatic nanowires: Results

-The corner areas of Tri-Hex structures are much larger than those of hexagonal and triangular shells grown on cores with the same radius ($R_{\mathrm{c}}$) (Fig.\ \ref{fig:SOI_Samples}).
-When $r = 2$ nm, the area where the SOI coefficients (Eq.\ \ref{alpha_xy}) are nonzero is the same as in the case of hexagonal wires.
-However, this area constitutes a very small fraction of the Tri-Hex cross section, so the impact of SOI is minimal [Fig.\ \ref{fig:soi_tri_hex_th}(a)].
-Further, we increased the confinement by reducing the core radius by half while keeping $r=2$ nm and $d = 8$ nm.
-This change increases the energy separation of the lowest six corner states at $k_z = 0$ from 31 to 76 meV, and amplifies the effects due to SOI [Fig.\ \ref{fig:soi_tri_hex_th}(b)].
-Since at the same time the ratio $d/R_{\mathrm{s}}$ increases, the energy splitting between the ground state and the first excited state at $k_z=0$ also increases [inset to Fig.\ \ref{fig:soi_tri_hex_th}(b)] and the corner localization softens, but the probability maxima remain well separated.
+The corner areas of Tri-Hex structures are much larger than those of hexagonal and triangular shells grown on cores with the same radius (Fig.\ \ref{fig:SOI_Samples}).
+When $r = 2$ nm, the area where the SOI coefficients [Eq.\ (\ref{alpha_xy})] are nonzero is the same as in the case of hexagonal wires.
+However, this area constitutes a very small fraction of the Tri-Hex cross section, so the impact of SOI is minimal [Fig.\ \ref{fig:soi_tri_hex_th}(a)]. \green{Further, we increased this fraction by reducing the core radius by half while keeping $r=2$ nm and $d = 8$ nm, which resulted in the amplification of the SOI [Fig.\ \ref{fig:soi_tri_hex_th}(b)].
+Moreover, the energy splitting between the ground state and the first excited state at $k_z=0$ increased [inset to Fig.\ \ref{fig:soi_tri_hex_th}(b)], along with the ratio $d/R_{\mathrm{s}}$.}

-As in the case of hexagonal and triangular shells, we increase the parameter $r$, representing the intermixing length of the InP and InAs molecules, to 75\% of the distance between the core-shell interface and the shell external vertices.
-The enhancement due to the extended band offset potential is considerably stronger than for the triangular wires.
-The energy dispersions for the 8-nm-wide shell [Figs.\ \ref{fig:soi_tri_hex_r}(a) and\ \ref{fig:soi_tri_hex_r}(c)], grown either on a core inscribed in a 40-nm or 20-nm circle, confirm that both structures behave as three independent and identical wires.
-Moreover, the strength of SOI is on the order of that obtained for the triangular shells, i.e. $\alpha$ varies between 4 and 28 meV$\cdot$nm.
+As in the case of hexagonal and triangular shells, we increase the parameter $r$, representing the intermixing length of the \green{core and shell materials}, to 75\% of the distance between the core-shell interface and the shell external vertices.
+The enhancement due to the extended band-offset potential is considerably stronger than for the triangular wires.
+The energy dispersions for the 8-nm-wide shell [Figs.\ \ref{fig:soi_tri_hex_r}(a) and\ \ref{fig:soi_tri_hex_r}(c)], grown either on a core inscribed in a 40- or 20-nm circle, \red{indicate} that both structures behave as three independent and identical wires. \green{The absence of interaction is also confirmed by the crossings of energy states at finite $k_z$ in the presence of a perpendicular electric field,} \red {when the three effective wires are no longer identical (Fig.\ \ref{fig:soi_Tri-Hex_E}). } Moreover, the strength of SOI is of the order of that obtained for the triangular shells, i.e., $\alpha$ varies between 4 and 28 $\mathrm{meV} \mathrm{nm}$.